rishabdhar12/Thriftly/README.md

 - **Flutter**: Cross-platform framework for building iOS and Android applications.
 - **BLoC**: Business Logic Component (BLoC) pattern for reactive state management.
-- **Clean Architecture**: Structured project following separation of concerns for scalability and maintainability.
 - **Isar DB**: A fast, efficient local NoSQL database for offline storage.
 - **Firebase**: Used for cloud storage, authentication, and other backend services.